-If you have psoriasis, be sure to tell your doctor if you develop joint pain.
+If you have psoriasis, tell your doctor if you develop joint pain.
 Psoriatic arthritis can severely damage your joints if left untreated.

-Psoriatic arthritis occurs when your body's immune system begins to attack healthy cells and tissue.
-The abnormal immune response causes inflammation in your joints as well as overproduction of skin cells.
+Psoriatic arthritis occurs when your body's immune system attacks healthy cells and tissue.
+The immune response causes inflammation in your joints as well as overproduction of skin cells.

 Several factors can increase your risk of psoriatic arthritis, including:

-A small percentage of people with psoriatic arthritis develop arthritis mutilans — a severe, painful and disabling form of the disease.
-Over time, arthritis mutilans destroys the small bones in your hands, especially the fingers, leading to permanent deformity and disability.
+A small percentage of people with psoriatic arthritis develop arthritis mutilans — a severe, painful and disabling form of psoriatic arthritis.
+Over time, arthritis mutilans destroys the small bones in the hands, especially the fingers, leading to permanent deformity and disability.

 Psoriatic arthritis also puts some people at higher risk of developing hypertension, metabolic syndrome, diabetes and cardiovascular disease

 Oct 02, 2021